amalto/solidity-jar-builder/README.md

 # solidity-jar-builder
-Skeleton Maven project showing how to build Web3j classes from solidity contracts
+Sample Maven project showing how to generate Java classes from a smart contract written in Solidity.

 ## Prerequisites